reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

 }
 ```

-That's... an awful lot of work just to add one todo item to the state.
+That's... an awful lot of work to add one todo item to the state.
 Why is all this extra work necessary?

 ### Rules of Reducers